Should You Bug In or Bug Out? What to Know

 Print Friendly, PDF & Email

-If over the years you’ve become an established prepper that’s taken the precautionary measures of gathering supplies while learning critical survival skills, you’re already way ahead of most Americans.
-Maybe you’ve taken it a step further by preparing a bug-out location that your family can escape to if the desperate situation calls for it?
-Let’s talk about whether you should bug in or bug out?
+If, over the years, you’ve become an established prepper who’s taken the preventive measures of gathering supplies while learning critical survival skills, you’re already way ahead of most Americans.
+Maybe you’ve taken it further by preparing a bug-out location destination that your family can escape to if a desperate scenario demands it.
+Let’s talk about whether you should bug in or bug out.

-No one ever wants to imagine having to abandon their home, but there may come a day that you’re left with no choice.
-But there are also situations where bugging-out may not be the right choice.
-So how do you know whether to stay put or head for the hills?
-Here’s more on whether you should bug-in or bug-out following an emergency and what you need to know.
+No one ever wants to imagine abandoning their home when an evacuation directive is given, but there may come a day when you have no choice.
+But there are also situations where bugging out may have disadvantages and not be the right choice.
+So, how do you know whether to stay put or head for the hills?
+Here’s more on whether you should bug in or bug out following an emergency and what you need to know based on various factors to help you make an informed decision.

 “Prepare Your Family For Survival” by Linda Loosli